Skip to main content

 Citation: Stoyel H, Delderfield R, Shanmuganathan-Felton V, Stoyel A and Serpell L (2021) A Qualitative Exploration of Sport and Social Pressures on Elite Athletes in Relation to Disordered Eating.
 Front.
 Psychol.
 12:633490. doi: 10.3389/fpsyg.2021.633490

-Abstract: This study examines how different factors contribute to disordered eating cognition and behaviors among athletes, including physical demands of sport, the influence of role models, coaches, and teammates, comparisons with one's past self, and social stereotypes.
+Abstract: The study examines how different factors contribute to disordered eating cognition and behaviors among athletes, factors include physical demands of sport, the influence of role models, coaches, and teammates, comparisons with one's past self, and social stereotypes.
 The research features interviews with elite athletes who share insights on the competitive culture of social comparisons, societal views of athletic bodies portrayed in social media, the everyday life as an athlete, and the discipline and sacrifices involved.

 Factors Affecting Sports Participation in Older Age (Journal - 30mins)